gciurpita/SpdTrp/ReadMe.md

 Both 'd' and 's' can be entered to display the corresponding values.
 A '?' displays the short list of available commands.

+Because the USB connector is inconveniently located at the top of the shield, the digits are displayed upside down so that the unit can be mounted upside down with the USB connector on the bottom.
+Unfortunately, this means the decimal-point isn't used and it must be understood that the last digit is tenths of a MPH.

 Once configured, the speed trap is running
 <ul>
  <li> pass something across one of the sensors
+ <li> the decimal-point for each digit should be moving across the display
  <li> pass something across the other sensor and the speed should be displayed
- <li> after a few seconds the the display clears going dark.
+ <li> after a few seconds the display clears going dark.
 </ul>

 ### Installation